SubspaceNetwork/Python-Plugin-Loader/readme.md

 ********

-1. Get maven.
+1. Get Gradle.
-2. Run mvn clean package
+2. Run gradle clean build
-3. Your product will be in target/
+3. Your product will be in build/lib/

 Running